Hodge cohomology of iterated fibred cusp metrics on Witt spaces

-The purpose of this paper is to prove a general Hodge theorem along these geometric lines.
-That is, for any Witt space, $X$, it identifies the middle perversity intersection cohomology of $X$ with the $L^2$ cohomology of the regular set $X \setminus X_{\rm sing}$, endowed with a complete ``iterated fibred cusp" metric, which near the singular strata has hyperbolic cusp type behaviour on the link.
-The Kodaira decomposition theorem tells us that when the $L^2$ cohomology with respect to some metric is finite dimensional, it is isomorphic to the space of $L^2$ harmonic forms, so as a consequence, we also get an isomorphism to the space of $L^2$ harmonic forms for this metric.
-By reference to the theory of Hilbert complexes, see \cite{BL1992}, we additionally obtain the corollary that the Hodge Laplacian associated to such a metric is Fredholm as an unbounded operator on the space of $L^2$ differential forms.
+The purpose of this paper is to show that by considering instead a natural class of complete metrics called iterated fibred cusp metrics, one can circumvent the analytical difficulties due to the incompleteness of iterated conical metrics, opening in this way a simpler and more direct route towards a description of intersection cohomology in terms of harmonic forms.
+More precisely, for any smoothly stratified space, $X$, we obtain a Hodge theorem identifying the intersection cohomology of $X$ of a given perversity with a weighted $L^2$ cohomology of the regular set $X \setminus X_{\rm sing}$, endowed with a complete iterated fibred cusp metric which near the singular strata has hyperbolic cusp type behaviour on the link.
+The Kodaira decomposition theorem tells us that when the weighted $L^2$ cohomology with respect to some metric is finite dimensional, it is isomorphic to the space of weighted $L^2$ harmonic forms, so as a consequence, we also get an isomorphism to the space of weighted $L^2$ harmonic forms for this metric.
+By reference to the theory of Hilbert complexes, see \cite{BL1992}, we additionally obtain the corollary that the weighted Hodge Laplacian associated to such a metric and weight is Fredholm as an unbounded operator on the space of weighted $L^2$ differential forms.
+In particular, when $X$ is a Witt space, we show that the unweighted $L^2$ cohomology on $X$ with respect to a complete iterated fibred cusp metric is isomorphic to the (unique) middle perversity intersection cohomology of $X$.

-First we must give the definition of the metrics we will consider.
-Let $X$ be a smooth stratified space in the sense of \cite{ALMP2011}, see also \cite{verona} and \cite{DLR2011}.
-In this case, there is an associated manifold with fibred corners, $\tM$.
-To each boundary hypersurface of $\tM$, we can make a choice of boundary defining function so that for each $p\in X_{\rm sing}$, there exists a neighborhood $\bU$ of $p$ of the form